rdouglascox/logic_lectures/source/09_trees_for_PL.md

 - note that each time we apply a rule, we write down propositions which are simpler than those we began with
 - the process ends when we cannot apply any more rules
 - whenever we encounter a contradiction on a path we immediately "close" the path/branch with a cross
-- there's no point continuing with that path
+- there's no point continuing with that path because not all propositions on that path can be true together

 ---